-RAF 103 Squadron allocated 20 aircraft for this attack consisting in total of 208 Avro Lancasters and 3 Handley Page Halifax aircraft.
+RAF 103 Squadron allocated 20 aircraft for the attack on La Spezia, consisting in total of 208 Avro Lancaster’s and 3 Handley Page Halifax aircraft.
 Three of RAF 103 Squadrons aircraft immediately returned due to mechanical issues, one aircraft failed to reach the target owing to an unserviceable d/r (distance reading) compass, another ditched in the English Channel and Lancaster W8428 failed to return.
 Bombing height was between 7,000 and 12,000 feet with Pathfinder aircraft going in first to light up the target with flares.

 There was no cloud cover over the target, the anti-aircraft flax was intense at first but soon died down.
 A dozen searchlights were in operation and a smoke screen was being used to cover the target area.
 The Pathfinder Force lit up the target with white flares so that each aircraft could pin-point the target individually and bomb from a lower height than usual.
 Bombing height was between 7,000 and 12,000 feet.
 The raid, judging by the fires observed was a great success, but the battleships anchored at the port were not visible due to smoke.
 The bombing force after their long journey, returned to the UK landing between 0545 hours and 0700 hours.
 Only one aircraft managed to return to base, the others were diverted for an unknown reason to RAF airfields at Westcott, Tangmere, Wyton, Exeter, and Middle Wallop.